-The first step in our investigation was to conduct three factor analyses of the six items: one for personal responses, one for perceptions of WWU females, and one for perceptions of WWU males.
-Factor analysis was used as a method to transform multiple items into a minimum number of distinguishable variables.
-In each instance, the results produced two factors with eigenvalues above 1.00.
+The first step in our investigation was to conduct 3 factor analyses of the 6 items: one for personal responses, one for perceptions of WWU females, and one for perceptions of WWU males.
+We used factor analysis to transform multiple items into a minimum number of distinguishable variables.
+In each instance, the results produced 2 factors with eigenvalues above 1.00.
 (Eigenvalues above 1.00 suggest that distinct variables have been identified.)
 These factors corresponded precisely to the importance of consent questions (items 1-3 in Table 2) and the willingness to intervene questions (items 4-6 in Table 2).

 We used the varimax rotation method in the factor analysis to produce the factor loadings for the optimally differentiated factors.
-For the first factor, the consent questions had very high loadings (between .60 and .79) and the willingness to intervene questions had very weak loadings (between -.08 and .14).
-In contrast, for the second factor, the intervention questions had very strong factor loadings (between .57 and .88) while the importance of consent items had weak factor loadings (between -.07 and .23).
+For the first factor, the consent questions had very high loadings (between .60 and .79), and the willingness to intervene questions had very weak loadings (between -.08 and .14).
+By contrast, the intervention questions for the second factor had very strong factor loadings (between .57 and .88), whereas the importance of consent items had weak factor loadings (between -.07 and .23).
 Thus, these factor loadings clearly suggest that "importance of consent" and "willingness to intervene" are distinct factors measuring different constructs.

-For subsequent analyses, the three items for men's and women's personal responses to the importance of consent were added together to create a single index, as were the personal responses for the items on willingness to intervene.
-Likewise, we created indices for perceptions of WWU males' and WWU females' importance of consent and willingness to intervene by adding together the respondents' scores for the three corresponding items.
-Thus, we produced three indices for both factors, representing the actual norms for men and women, the perceived male norms, and the perceived female norms.
+For subsequent analyses, we added the 3 items for men's and women's personal responses to the importance of consent to create a single index and the personal responses for the items on willingness to intervene.
+We also created indices for perceptions of WWU males' and WWU females' importance of consent and willingness to intervene by adding together the respondents' scores for the 3 corresponding items.
+Thus, we produced 3 indices for both factors, representing the actual norms for men and women, the perceived male norms, and the perceived female norms.